fmgarage/ft-fms-docker/README.md

 ```
 \\wsl$\your_linux_distro\
 ```
+But, due to permissions, this isn't of much use apart from reading files.

 #### Issues:

 As of now it is not possible to run both FileMaker Server (in Docker) and FileMaker Pro at the same time on a Windows machine.
-FileMaker Pro also binds port 5003 on launch and it is not possible to make a connection to the local server.
+FileMaker Pro also binds port 5003 on launch, and it is not possible to make a connection to the local server.

-Folders (for databases, backups…) are created on container start but not reconnected if you quit/reboot and start Docker Desktop again.
+Folders (for databases, backups…) are created on container start but not reconnected if you reboot and start Docker Desktop again.
 Existing files will not be overwritten, but new volumes must be created and attached to the local folders.
-This happens in the start_server script, where the wsl directory is checked before starting the container.
+This happens in the `start_server script, where the wsl directory is checked before starting the container.
 It is considered a workaround to this issue: [docker/for-win/issues/10060](https://github.com/docker/for-win/issues/10060)

 You will have to confirm the deletion of a success flag file while installing a new fmserver image.

+Sometimes when stopping the server container with `tools/stop_server`, the fmshelper process doesn't exit.
+We're still figuring out why.
+The StopTimeout for the container is 10 minutes, after that it will be stopped forcefully.

 ~~-Some logfiles are not created because of missing permissions.~~